-If you commute to your work with a bike or like to ride your bike in the streets and let loose, you should learn bike hand signals.
-While law enforcement rarely compels you to make the signal with your hands, they can decrease the chances of a collision, its injuries, and fatalities.
+If you commute to your work with a bike or like to ride your bike in the streets and let loose, you should learn basic bike hand signals.
+While law enforcement rarely compels you to make the signal with your head and hands, they can decrease the chances of a collision, its injuries, and fatalities.

 The Importance of Cycling Hand Signals